-- Fall Quarter 2024: Payment due by August 16, 2024 - · Winter Quarter 2025: Payment due by November 15, 2024 - Spring Quarter 2025: Payment due by February 28, - Summer Quarter 2025: Payment due by May 23, 2025 meet their financial obligations by the end of Week 6 of the quarter will be withdrawn from the school and receive a "W" grade in all courses.
+- Fall Quarter 2024: Payment due by August 16, 2024 - Winter Quarter 2025: Payment due by November 15, 2024 - Spring Quarter 2025: Payment due by February 28, 2025 - Summer Quarter 2025: Payment due by May 23, 2025

+Please contact the business office regarding payment methods.
+Late fees will be incurred for payments that are received after the deadline.
+Students who have failed to meet their financial obligations by the end of Week 6 of the quarter will be withdrawn from the school and receive a "W" grade in all courses.
 This can have both short-term and long-term consequences including a negative impact on Satisfactory Academic Progress (SAP) and Incremental Completion Rate (ICR).